 • the ability to withstand significant hydraulic blows;

-• sufficiently the internal section excludes clogging of the radiator;
+• a sufficient magnitude internal section eliminates the clogging of the radiator;

 • durability;